-The Minimal Asset Process (MAP) in Scotland is a form of bankruptcy in Scotland aimed at individuals with low income and minimal assets.
-It provides a simplified, affordable route to clear unsecured debts, offering financial relief while protecting essential possessions.
+The Minimal Asset Process (MAP) is a form of bankruptcy in Scotland aimed at individuals with low income and minimal assets.

 With a MAP bankruptcy, you enter a structured debt relief period of six months, during which reduced monthly payments are made based on your financial situation and disposable income.
-After this period, qualifying unsecured debts are legally written off, offering significant financial reprieve.
+After this period, qualifying unsecured debts are legally written off.

 A key feature of the Minimal Asset Process is that it safeguards essential possessions, allowing people to retain household goods and a vehicle under a certain value.
-The MAP can be a crucial lifeline for people with high debt levels and low income, presenting a simplified, affordable route to financial stability.
+The MAP can be a potential solution for people with high debt levels and low income.

 To qualify for Minimal Asset Process (MAP) bankruptcy in Scotland, individuals must meet specific criteria.
 Eligibility includes: